What To Do In Japan

 Day 5: Osaka

-Travel to Osaka for street food in Dōtonbori, Osaka Castle, and vibrant nightlife.
+Dōtonbori street food, Osaka Castle, nightlife.
 Try takoyaki and okonomiyaki.

 Day 6 - Hiroshima & Miyajima